On the Goppa morphism

-\begin{theorem} Under the assumption $n>d>2g-1$, $\LS_{X,D,d}$ is isomorphic to a locally closed subscheme of $Gr(k,n)_{S}$. \end{theorem} \begin{proof} It is enough to prove that the relative Goppa morphism is an inmersion.
-We prove this in several steps.\\ \textbf{Step 1}: By \cite[Corollaire 15.7.6]{ega4-3}, $\Phi$ is an immersion if and only if for every discrete valuation ring $A$, every morphism $g:T:=\textrm{Spec}(A)\rightarrow Gr(k,n)_S$ such that $g(T)\subset \Phi(\LS_{X,D,d})$ and every solid commutative diagram
+\begin{theorem} Under the assumption $n>d>2g-1$, $\LS_{X,D,d}$ is isomorphic to a locally closed subscheme of $\Gr(k,n)_{S}$. \end{theorem} \begin{proof} By Lemma \ref{alvarez-porras}, $\Phi_{X,D,d}$ is a monomorphism at the level of geometric points (i.e., over fields).
+By Theorem \ref{th:relativestructure}, $\Phi_{X,D,d}$ is locally of finite presentation.
+It therefore suffices to show that $\Phi_{X,D,d}$ is an immersion, which we establish via the valuative criterion of \cite[Corollaire 15.7.6]{ega4-3}.
+We prove this in several steps.\\ \textbf{Step 1}: By \cite[Corollaire 15.7.6]{ega4-3}, $\Phi$ is an immersion if and only if for every discrete valuation ring $A$, every morphism $g:T:=\Spec(A)\rightarrow \Gr(k,n)_S$ such that $g(T)\subset \Phi(\LS_{X,D,d})$ and every solid commutative diagram